lanl/Tardigrade-examples/docs/software_usage.rst

 The Micromorphic Calibration Tool provides the capability to evaluate micromorphic material models pointwise.
-Calibration workflows evaluate stress measures for a given set of material parameters and strains.
+Calibration workflows evaluate stress measures for a given set of material parameters and deformations.
 These stresses are then compared to homogenized stresses to inform the objective function for minimization to find the "best" micromorphic parameters.
 See the :py:mod:`model_package.Calibrate.calibrate_element` script to see how this tool is used for calibration tasks.